Tuttotorna/OMNIA-RADAR/README.md

 ## Core Idea

-**OMNIA-LIMIT** marks saturation.
+**OMNIA-LIMIT** marks structural saturation.

-RADAR maps the remaining feasible space:
+**OMNIA-RADAR** maps the remaining feasible space:

 - **LIMIT → excluded**
 - **Residual → opportunity**

-RADAR is a strict structural *gate*:
+RADAR acts as a **strict structural gate**:
-it outputs non-zero only if the system is neither saturated nor collapsed.
+it outputs a non-zero value **only if the system is neither saturated nor collapsed**.

+There is no soft scoring.
+There is no heuristic optimization.
+Only structural admissibility.

 ---